|

 Q: What are the Standing Rules for Unit 376?

 A: According to the Auxiliary magazine survey, the most popular reasons are to honor a relative who served or honor veterans/active duty.
 They may have been encouraged by a friend or family member to join.
-To a lesser degree, some women want to serve their country, give their support, were signed up as a child, or they joined for Legion benefits.
+To a lesser degree, some people want to serve their country, give their support, were signed up as a child, or they joined for Legion benefits.
 (For more stats visit the ALA website and click on the magazine media kit.)
 What they don’t mention is the potential for friendship.
-If you participate, you may find that you’ve met some really nice women that are fun to be around and to talk to.
+If you participate, you may find that you’ve met some really nice people that are fun to be around and to talk to.

 Q: If I don’t participate/volunteer with my local Unit, but I pay annual membership dues, I’m still helping my community, right?

-(*The $20 breaks down as follows: $12 to National which includes the subscription, $5.70 Department Dues, .50 District President Funds, .75 back to the County, .80 Veteran Affairs and Rehabilitation Fund, .25 Children and Youth Fund.)
+(*The $28 breaks down as follows: $18 to National which includes the subscription, $7.70 Department Dues, .50 District President Funds, .75 back to the County, .80 Veteran Affairs and Rehabilitation Fund, .25 Children and Youth Fund.)

 The Junior dues are $6.25.
 That breaks down to: $2.50 to National, $2.45 Department Level Dues – Jr. Activities Fund, .50 Back to the County, .80 Veteran Affairs and Rehabilitation Fund.
 Our Unit portion: -0-.